anhaidgroup/sparkly/doc/install-single-machine-linux.md

 #### Step 1A: Installing Python 3.10

-Here we download Python 3.10, install it, and make it the default version.
+Here we download Python 3.10 and install it.
 Run the following commands in the terminal to install Python 3.10:

 ```